 Here at MG Legal, we know that it can be difficult to fit purchasing a home in around your busy schedule, and take time out of your day to travel to meet your shared ownership solicitors.
 Because of this, our shared ownership solicitors are able to work with clients in a fully remote way, and we specialise in online conveyancing.

 With every step of the process, we can take care of it remotely, while ensuring to keep you regularly updated, just as we would with our clients who come into our office.
 This means that you don’t have to settle for a conveyancing solicitor in your local area, and you can work with our specialist shared ownership solicitors from anywhere across England and Wales, only coming in to see us if you’d like to do so.

 To contact our online shared ownership solicitors today, and learn more about how you can work with us from the comfort of your own home, simply get in touch with us online here, and hear back from a shared ownership solicitor within one working hour.

 While our shared ownership solicitors are experts in online conveyancing, we are always happy to offer traditional solicitor meetings in our North-West offices for any of our clients who would rather meet with their shared ownership solicitor in person.
-Our team have offices across the Lancashire area, in Longridge, Lancaster, and Garstang for the surrounding Preston area.
+Our team have offices across the Lancashire area, in Longridge, Lancaster, Garstang, and Lytham.